 As noted above, Apple and Qualcomm have been at serious loggerheads of late, to the tune of a multi-billion dollar lawsuit.
 As of last year’s iPhone XS, Apple no longer uses any Qualcomm chips in its phones, so it’s unlikely that the X50 will make it into an iPhone.

 This dispute is related to the licensing fees that Qualcomm charges for the use of its chips, and it’s not alone on that front.
 As highlighted recently by Nokia the cost of adopting early 5G modem technology is set to be huge for any company.
 Apple is unlikely to be keen on paying a premium for access to unproven and (initially at least) scarcely used 5G modem technology, regardless of the supplier.

 Still, Qualcomm’s reference design hints at what a major effort the first 5G iPhone will be for Apple’s fastidious designers.
 Apple famously agonises over every spare millimetre in its devices, so you can bet that the introduction of a 5G modem will prompt a major redesign - whether that be internal, external or both.

-Whatever the case, while the first 5G phones will start to appear in February 2019 from the likes of Samsung and LG, we’re not expecting Apple to join the party until late 2020 at the earliest.
+With all that in mind, we’re not expecting Apple to join the 5G party until late 2020 at the earliest.